godotengine/godot-docs/classes/class_editorsettings.rst

 :ref:`int<class_int>` **editors/3d/grid_division_level_min**

-The smallest grid division to use in the 3D editor, specified as a power of 2.
-The grid will not be able to get smaller than ``1 ^ grid_division_level_min`` units.
+The smallest grid division to use in the 3D editor.
+Together with :ref:`editors/3d/primary_grid_steps<class_EditorSettings_property_editors/3d/primary_grid_steps>`, this determines how small the grid divisions can be.
+The grid divisions will not be able to get smaller than ``primary_grid_steps ^ grid_division_level_min`` units.
 By default, this means grid divisions cannot get smaller than 1 unit each, no matter how close the camera is from the grid.

 .. rst-class:: classref-item-separator